Updated April 24, 2019

 |Deployment locality||Zonal and regional||Regional and multi-regional|

-Unlike Azure, GCP does not store your disk volumes as page blobs within its object storage service.
-Instead, your disk volumes are stored within Compute Engine, GCP's infrastructure-as-a-service offering.
+Unlike Azure, Google Cloud does not store your disk volumes as page blobs within its object storage service.
+Instead, your disk volumes are stored within Compute Engine, Google Cloud's infrastructure-as-a-service offering.
 See Block storage for more information.

 Access tiers and replication